MetabuildDev/selo/README.md

 - `MiddleMouse` - Hold and drag to rotate camera
 - `MouseWheel` - Scroll to "zoom" (moves camera forward and backward)
 - `MouseWheel+LeftControl` - Scroll through the Algorithms, some of them have extra UI for interaction
-- `LeftClick` - Click points and drag them to move them inside of the current working plane
+- `LeftClick` - Click points and drag them to move them inside of the current workplane